-The head of a wildcat represents the logo of the Davidson Wildcats in a traditional, intimidating design.
+The head of a wildcat serves as the Davidson Wildcats’ logo in a traditional, intimidating design.
 The graphic symbolizes a warning of danger to the opponent, readiness to fight back, and the ability to protect its interests.

 Meaning and History

 The logo of the Davidson Wildcats is a reflection of their name.
 The logo depicts the head of a wildcat, with its ears pressed back and its teeth bared.
-It warns of the danger of approaching it and shows opponents its main weapon – sharp fangs.
+It warns off potential attackers and shows its main weapon: sharp fangs.
 The style has changed several times.
 From 1985 to 2009, the emblem resembled an unfinished sketch.
-Artists paid attention to details, but since the drawing was done in a black-and-white palette, it looked more like a pencil sketch.
+Artists paid attention to detail, but because the drawing was done in black and white, it looked more like a pencil sketch.

 In 2010, designers changed the graphics, moving from a realistic style to an animated one.
-Now, the wildcat is depicted schematically.
-The background is a small red diamond, which is located exactly in the center.
-Initially, the color of the geometric figure was close to the color of blood.
+The wildcat is now depicted schematically.
+The background features a small red diamond centered exactly.
+Initially, the geometric figure’s color was close to blood’s.
 After updating the logo, a bright raspberry shade was used.

 What is Davidson Wildcats?

-The Davidson Wildcats are a sports department participating in an intercollegiate program that represents Davidson College in the NCAA Division I. Its members also belong to several other organizations: the Atlantic 10 Conference, the Southern Conference, the Pioneer Football League, and the Football Championship Subdivision.
+The Davidson Wildcats are a sports department that participates in an intercollegiate program representing Davidson College in NCAA Division I. Its members also belong to several other organizations: the Atlantic 10 Conference, the Southern Conference, the Pioneer Football League, and the Football Championship Subdivision.
 The teams are based in Davidson, North Carolina.

 1989 – 2010